 '''

 IPython.core.magic.needs_local_scope (func)

+'''

 Decorator to mark magic functions which need to local scope to run.

 '''

-'''

-Decorator to mark magic functions which need to local scope

-'''

-'''

-IPython.core.magic.magics_class (cls)
+IPython.core.magic.magics_class(cls)

 '''

 Class decorator for all subclasses of the main Magics class.

 Any class that subclasses Magics must also apply this decorator, to ensure that all the methods that have been decorated as line/cell magics get correctly registered in the class instance.
 This is necessary because when method decorators run, the class does not exist yet, so they temporarily store their information into a module global.
 Application of this class decorator copies that global data to the class instance and clears the global.